-Patients with mitochondrial disease usually have a PCP, often an internist or pediatrician.
+Patients with Related to the mitochondria. disease usually have a PCP, often an internist or pediatrician.
 This person should be local, available, and optimally accepted by your insurance plan.
 He or she should know the local resources and be able to help you with emergency care.
 Your PCP should be willing to listen to you and work with you, and should learn with you over time how to manage your mitochondrial disease.
-This team member needs to be willing to communicate with and work with your mito specialist, as well as with your other sub-specialists.
+This team member needs to be willing to communicate with and work with your mito A doctor that focuses on one branch of medicine., as well as with your other sub-specialists.
 Some mito specialists will insist that you MUST have a PCP to keep you safe.

 Patients should also have a mito disease specialist.
 This person may not be local, but it helps if the office is as convenient as possible.
 The mito doc is usually a metabolic doctor, geneticist or neurologsit who is well versed in mito, and will be your expert resource in making a diagnosis and managing your illness.
 The mito doc will usually work with you to develop a treatment plan, which you and your other healthcare providers (HCPs) will follow.
 You may have more than one mito specialist; if you do, make certain they are working together.
 Also, a local mito specialist who is responsive and available to you and your PCP may be more effective than going to the “best” mito specialist in the country.
 Find out if your local mito specialist interacts with others around the country and is comfortable when you bring questions.
 A great resource to find a mito specialist is through the Mitochondrial Care Network, or the physician’s list.